Table of Contents

 In addition, because trans women often believe that there are few people who would enter into a committed relationship with them, some feel they have to "settle," cannot safely ask about a partner's HIV status, or are unable to negotiate for safer sex.

 - Good self-esteem and a solid sense of one’s worth as a human being.
 Those with positive self-worth are more likely to advocate for their sexual health and avoid bad relationships.
 They are also less likely to seek their value in others’ willingness to be sexual with them.

 - Engage in safer sex techniques whenever possible

 - Consider taking PrEP (see more above)

 Though there will be those who may not see your beauty and inherent goodness and may believe instead that you are ‘other’ or ‘less than,’ that does not make you any less worthy of respect, love, or affection.
 It is said that we are shaped by our thoughts.
-While the stigma around being transgender may pose a threat to your self-esteem, it is important to believe in yourself and surround yourself with others who do as well.
+While the stigma around being transgender may pose a threat to your self-esteem, it is important to believe in yourself and surround yourself with others who believe in you as well.

-The best protection you have is your belief in your own value; understanding that you are a worthy and good person is the foundation for all the decisions and actions that contribute to your health.
+The best protection you have is your belief in your own value; understanding that you are a worthy and good person is the foundation for all decisions and actions that contribute to your health.

 Related fact sheets